 Clean Cuisine Salad Boosters contain healthy “whole” fats from raw nuts and seeds.
 And, because the raw nuts and seeds are ground into small crumbs (as shown in the photo above), they can be sprinkled over your salad so that you get a bit in every salad bite.
 If you simply add a few whole walnuts or almonds to your salad you might get the health benefits but you won’t get the same taste satisfaction you would get if the nuts were ground into crumbs.
 Sprinkle a few tablespoons of the Salad Booster and just a drizzle of high quality cold-pressed extra virgin olive oil on top of your salad and you’ll have an amazingly healthy and super tasty salad in seconds!

 The Salad Booster is also the perfect condiment for giving a tasty boost to whole grains, baked potatoes, roasted vegetables and so much more.
-Check out these easy Clean Cuisine recipe ideas made with the “Savory Blend” superfood Salad Booster.
-With help from the Salad Booster you can enjoy truly healthy gourmet meals in minutes.
+With help from a Salad Booster you can enjoy truly healthy gourmet meals in minutes.

 Make Your Own Salad Booster!

-Although we can’t give away the top secret recipe for the “Savory Blend” Superfood Salad Booster photographed above, we can share the recipe for four Clean Cuisine Salad Boosters that appear in our Clean Cuisine book.
+Below are the recipes for four Clean Cuisine Salad Boosters that appear in our Clean Cuisine book.
 They are easy to make and they will keep for up to 2 months if stored in the freezer.

 Directions for Making All Salad Boosters:

-- Put the first 3 ingredients in a high speed blender or mini-food processor.
+- Put the first 3 ingredients in a mini-food processor (you can also use a high-speed blender, but make sure to pulse for desired consistency).
 Process into crumbs.

 - Add the remaining ingredients and process again until mixture is crumbly and moist.